muralivnv/cpp-pyplot/README.md

 * [asteval](https://anaconda.org/conda-forge/asteval)

 ## Motivation
-Many C++ plotting libraries that exist today, they tend to replicate python plotting API as much as they can in C++.
-There are 3 limitations I observed
+Many C++ plotting libraries that exist today, they tend to replicate python plotting API in C++.
+There are 3 limitations with this approach.
-1. There is only so much a developer can acheive on C++ to replicate python API (for example, using named input args during function call is not that easy to implement on C++).
+1. There is only so much a developer can acheive in C++ to replicate python plotting API (for example, using named input args during function call is not that easy to implement on C++).
 2. The end user need to learn new plotting API.
 3. The most important of all, no/incomplete documentation.

 Even if the user is fine with the above limitations, he/she is limited to just one plotting library.
 What if there comes a need to use awesome **seaborn** capabilities or **bokeh-plot** features or **Plotly**, there are no packages that are readily available and even if they are, I am pretty sure that the above limitations will come into action.

-Instead of reinventing the wheel this library just uses python to do it's plotting.
+Instead of reinventing the wheel this library uses python to do it's plotting.
 Given the awesome open source libraries, ZeroMQ and python-ASTEVAL, data pipe latency with ZeroMQ for inter process communication and latency for string command execution on python is negligible.

 ## To the User
 ⭐ this repo if you are currently using it or if you find this implementation interesting.
 This way, if any other user comes across this repo, he/she may find it more interesting to dig a little deeper.